 Prince Rákóczi György II of Transylvania had led his disastrous campaign to Poland in 1657 and because of his strong insistence on his throne of Transylvania, the Sublime Porte had led several revenging campaigns into Transylvania.
 Read more about these events here:

 The prince himself received a lethal wound in 1660 and his successors, Barcsay Ákos and Kemény János were contesting against each other for the Principality’s throne.
-It had caused the intervention of the Ottoman and the Holy Roman Empires.
+It caused the intervention of the Ottoman and the Holy Roman Empires.
 The Habsburgs had already been blamed internationally for idly watching the loss of one of the most important forts on the border of Transylvania: they were allowing the Turks to take Várad Castle (Oradea) in 1660.
 However, hearing the bad news about Várad, Zrínyi Miklós besieged the Castle of Kanizsa in 1660 but the Habsburgs stopped his efforts and called him back.

 Later, General Raimondo Montecuccoli was hurrying to help Kemény but with little success.
 Yet, his intervention along with Zrínyi’s construction of New-Zrínyi Castle in 1661, triggered the Ottomans to take action.
-The Habsburgs wanted to avoid the war at all cost so they made a secret treaty with the Turks in which Emperor Leopold promised the demolition of New-Zrínyi Castle and stopped helping Prince Kemény.
+The Habsburgs wanted to avoid the war at all costs so they made a secret treaty with the Turks in which Emperor Leopold promised the demolition of New-Zrínyi Castle and stopped helping Prince Kemény.
 However, Kemény didn’t want to cede his throne to Apafi Mihály who was supported by the Sultan, and he kept on fighting.
 When Kemény was defeated by the Ottoman troops, the Habsburgs failed to make peace with the sultan.
 Finally, the Turks have had enough, and the Sublime Porte declared war against Emperor Leopold I in 1663, and 80,000 Ottoman warriors were on the go.

 The army of the Grand Vizier, Köprülü Ahmed, took the important northern fort of Érsekújvár (Nove Zámky) in September and it was too late when the army of the Hungarian nobles finally had got assembled to save it.
 The aim of the Turks was Vienna, as always but the siege lasted for too long and they had to withdraw their troops to the Balkan when cold weather arrived.
 Zrínyi could not do much against them with his 20,000 men at that time but he used his time well to find allies.
 In September 1663, he created an alliance with the Chief Judge of the Kingdom, Nádasdy Ferenc, and Palatine Wesselényi Ferenc at Kőszeg.